tom-bomba/AWS-Projects/README.md

 Some of these templates go beyond free tier.
 These are intended for testing, not production.

+I apologize for the state of the webservers.
+Because the focus isn't on webdev, they are simplistic and insecure for prod use.
+Feel free to drop in your own!

 ## EC2 TO SERVERLESS
 Create a simple webserver on an EC2 instance.
 It should be able to store/retrieve user-provided info as well as authenticate users.
 Make it highly available and decouple DB from the frontend.
 Finally, refactor to allow full serverless implementation: static on s3, backend handled by lambda + API GW.
 #### Stage 1: